 How is mental wellbeing supported and maintained?
 In this unit students explore the demand for sleep and the influences of sleep on mental wellbeing.
 They consider the biological mechanisms that regulate sleep and the relationship between rapid eye movement (REM) and non-rapid eye movement (NREM) sleep across the life span.
 They also study the impact that changes to a person's sleep-wake cycle and sleep hygiene have on a person's psychological functioning and consider the contribution that classical and contemporary research has made to the understanding of sleep.
 Students consider ways in which mental wellbeing may be defined and conceptualised, including social and emotional wellbeing (SEWB) as a multidimensional and holistic framework to wellbeing.
-They explore the concept of mental wellbeing as a continuum and apply a biopsychosocialapproach, asascientific model, to understand specific phobia.
-They explore how mental wellbeing of Aboriginal and Torres StraitIslander peoples.
-Astudent-designed scientific investigation involving the generation of primary data related to mental processes and mental wellbeing is undertaken.
+They explore the concept of mental wellbeing as a continuum and apply a biopsychosocialapproach, as a scientific model, to understand specific phobia.
+They explore how mental wellbeing can be supported by considering the importance of biopsychosocial protective factors and cultural determinants as integral to the well being of Aboriginal and Torres Strait Islander peoples.
+A student-designed scientific investigation involving the generation of primary data related to mental processes and mental well being is undertaken.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Psychology Science VCE Pathway Psychology 1&2 Psychology 3&4 Science 7 Science 8 Science 9 Psychology 1&2 Acceleration Psychology 3&4 Acceleration Science Alternative Pathway
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Psychology Science 7 Science 8 Science 9 Science 10 Psychology 1&2 Psychology 3&4 , J Psychology 1&2 Acceleration Psychology 3&4 Acceleration